T

 Tibetan terriers will rebel against any negative disciplinary routines.

 Tibetan terriers are mellow in most respects, but there’s no denying that they have high-maintenance hair both as puppies and as full-grown dogs.
-Some of these dogs have a tendency to become obese, so it’s important to stick to feeding guidelines.
-They will also rebel against negative disciplinary routines and unrealistic expectations so set achievable objectives for your Tibetan terrier pup, and keep your training methods consistent.
+Some of these dogs tend to become obese, so it’s important to stick to feeding guidelines.
+They will also rebel against negative disciplinary routines and unrealistic expectations, so set achievable objectives for your Tibetan terrier pup, and keep your training methods consistent.

 Tibetan terriers are naturally lean dogs.
 They’re unusual among canines in that they don’t typically bolt their food but chew it carefully, and they often leave food in their bowls.
 The staples of this dog’s diet in its homeland were barley gruel and meat broth.
 These dogs should not need more than two cups of high-quality dog food a day.
 If you rely too much on treats as a training incentive, your Tibetan terrier may grow greedy and show a tendency to overeat, which could turn into obesity.